 The mainstream media and the ruling class is to pose a threat to represent a threat to the status quo.

-The way things are and have always been, and they want always to be in Washington.
+The way things are and have always been and they want always to be in Washington.

-We're told that Herman Kane not electable.
+We're told that Herman Kane not elected.

 Herman Kane, he doesn't even want it.